frenck/spook/documentation/actions.md

 ## Automation: Snooze

 Turns an automation off for a while, and turns it back on when the time is up.
-Surviving a restart, so a snooze does not quietly become a disable. _#automation_ _#quiet_ _#temporary_
+It survives a restart, so a snooze does not quietly become a disable. _#automation_ _#quiet_ _#temporary_

 `automation.snooze`, [Try this action](https://my.home-assistant.io/redirect/developer_call_service/?service=automation.snooze), [documentation](integrations/automation#snooze) 📚